eggjs/egg-logger/README.md

 Including two base class, `Logger` and `Transport`:

 - Transport: Save log to file, stdout/stderr and network.
-- Logger: A logger can contains multi transports.
+- Logger: A logger can contain multi transports.

 ---